 During the 2018 election, the choice will be yours: Do we want an unproven, one-size-fits-all government mandate that strips life-saving decision-making power away from nurses and doctors?

-This November, Massachusetts voters will consider a ballot question that would institute government-mandated nurse staffing levels at all hospitals across the Commonwealth.
+This November, Massachusetts voters will consider Question 1, which would institute government-mandated nurse staffing levels at all hospitals across the Commonwealth.
 If approved by voters, the law would require every hospital to adopt rigid, one-size-fits-all Registered Nurse-to-patient ratios at all times – regardless of a hospital’s size, location, or the needs of patients.

 Massachusetts nurses, hospitals and leading healthcare organizations oppose this overly rigid and unproven proposal.
 They know it will take decision-making power out of the hands of healthcare professionals at the bedside, harm our state’s highly rated quality of care, and drive up costs for everyone.